oburninova/SalesLoft/README.md

 ## Deployment steps
 ### Flask app with python code
 1. Install python3
-2. Install the dependencies run "pip3 install -r requirements.txt".
+2. Install the dependencies run "pip3 install -r requirements.txt"
 3. Change directory to /app and run "*flask run*" or "*python3 app.py*"
-4. Head to the url shown in the logs to check API responce
+4. Head to the url shown in the logs to check API response

 ### Build docker image